Koszul Duality for Quasi-split Real Groups: Introduction

+To present further details we need some notation.
 Let $G_\RE$ be a real semisimple algebraic group and $K_\RE\subset G_\RE$ a maximal compact subgroup.
-We write $G, K$ for the complexifications of of $G_\RE$, $K_\RE$, respectively and $\g$, $\k$ for the Lie algebras of $G$ and $K$.
+We write $G, K$ for the complexifications of $G_\RE$, $K_\RE$, respectively, and $\g$, $\k$ for the Lie algebras of $G$ and $K$.
 We fix a block $\M$ in the category of Harish-Chandra $(\g,K)$-modules and we assume that the generalized infinitesimal central character of modules in $\M$ is regular and integral.
 We also fix a strong real form for $G$ with underlying real form $G_\RE$.

 Let $\LG$ be Langlands dual complex group.
-Vogan~\cite{ic4} assigned to the above data a (strong) real form of $\LG$ and a block $\LM$ in the category of $(\Lg, \check K)$-modules with a regular integral infinitesimal central character.
-[The infinitesimal central character is defined up to translation by the infinitesimal central character of a finite dimensional $\LG$-representation, but the equivalence class of the block is well defined].
+Vogan~\cite{ic4} assigned to the above data a (strong) real form of $\LG$ and a block $\LM$ in the category of $(\Lg, \check K)$-modules with a regular integral infinitesimal central character\footnote{The infinitesimal central character is defined up to translation by the infinitesimal central character of a finite dimensional $\LG$-representation, but the equivalence class of the block is well defined.}.
 We impose an additional assumption that $\LM$ is a {\em principal block}, i.e., that $\LM$ contains a finite dimensional $\LG$-representation.
 This implies that $G_\RE$ is quasi-split.

-By Beilinson-Bernstein Localization Theorem we can realize $\LM$ as a category of twisted $\LK$-equivariant $D$-modules on the flag variety $\LBB=\LG/\LB$.
+By the Beilinson-Bernstein Localization Theorem we can realize $\LM$ as a category of twisted $\LK$-equivariant $D$-modules on the flag variety $\LBB=\LG/\LB$.
 Moreover, since $\LM$ contains a finite dimensional representation, we can (and will) realize $\LM$ as a subcategory of $\LK$ equivariant $D$-modules on $\LG/\LB$ (i.e. in fact no twisting is needed).
 Let $\LD$ be the full subcategory in the equivariant derived category $D_\LK(\LG/\LB)$ consisting of complexes whose cohomology belongs to $\LM$.

-The central result of this paper is a {\em Koszul duality} between the categories $D^b(\M)$ and $\LD$.
-Thus we categorify Vogan character duality in~\cite{ic4} for quasisplit $G_\bR$ and consequently prove the conjecture by Soergel~\cite{S} in this setting.
-The present work generalizes results and methods of Soergel's work \cite{S0} which treated the case of a complex group.
+The central result of this paper is a {\em Koszul duality} between the categories $D^b(\M)$ and $\LD$ conjectured by Soergel~\cite{S}.
+As observed in \cite{S} and recalled below (see Remark \ref{cost_to_st}), this categorifies Vogan's character duality in~\cite{ic4} which is a canonical isomorphism between the Grothendieck group $K(\M)$ and the dual space to $K(\LM)$ implying an equality between Kazhdan-Lusztig polynomials for $\MM$ and inverse Kazhdan-Lusztig polynomials for $\LM$.
+Both Vogan's isomorphism and Soergel's conjectural equivalence have been stated more generally, when the block $\LM$ is not necessarily principal and $\GR$ may not be quasi-split.
+The present work generalizes results and methods of Soergel's \cite{S0} which treated the case of a complex group.